 The summer of 2019 may have seen England win the Cricket World Cup and Australia retain the Ashes, but it belonged to Ben Stokes.

-English – and indeed, all – cricket fans were treated to not one but two once-in-a-generation innings in the space of 47 days.
+English – and indeed, all – cricket fans were treated to not one but two once-in-a-generation innings in the space of 47 days back in 2019.

 Owing to the English summer, Australia knew that winning two Tests would likely be enough to take the urn back Down Under, and despite being reduced to 122/8 in the first innings of the first Test, taking a 90-run lead into the second innings, Australia were in a position to declare, skittling England for just 146, winning the opener.